 Over the course of three pregnancies, I’ve done a fair bit of traveling while pregnant.
 Nothing hugely exotic or crazy.
 But, there have been a few trips requiring plane flights of a few hours and road trips that lasted up to 8 hours.
-In fact this time last year, I was very pregnant and had recently returned from a trip to Disneyland at 34 weeks pregnant.
+In fact, I have taken a trip to Disneyland at 34 weeks pregnant.
 Since many of you are in the midst of summer fun travel plans, here are 10 tips for traveling while pregnant:

 1. Talk to your Dr. First and foremost, if you’re planning on traveling while pregnant it’s a good idea to consult your doctor regarding your particular pregnancy, trip timing, and any concerns.
 The travel distance may impact your doctor’s recommendations.